Hussain-Naik/PP1-Masjid-E-Rizwan/README.md

 - Redirect not working on response page
     - Solved by adding index file path to url.

+- Home contact section chat image background
+    - Changed to img and wrapped left and right in new div with 100% width and display flex

+- Contact form textarea resizable
+    - Added CSS rule to only resize vertically and added max height to input

 ### Unsolved Bugs

 - None